-The love of God revealed in Jesus Christ shapes the life of our Church of England Primary School.
+The love of God revealed in Jesus Christ shapes the life of our School.
 We value and respect the diverse cultures and faiths represented by our school and wider community.
 We encourage pupils to share their experiences of faith and culture for the benefit of all.

-The hope revealed through Jesus Christ inspires us, as we equip pupils with the skills, passion and drive, to achieve goals, giving them confidence as they journey through life.
+The hope revealed through Jesus Christ inspires us, as we equip pupils with the skills, passion and resilience, to achieve goals, giving them confidence as they journey through life.

-We encourage our pupils to love one another as He loves us.
-Through our unique location at the heart of the community, the pupils of St Michael's play a prominent role in understanding their responsibility to care for the world we share.
+We encourage our pupils to love one another as God loves us.
+By practising forgiveness and reconciliation, we enable all to live well together and flourish.
+All at St Michael's play a prominent role in understanding their responsibility to care for the world we share.

 Underpinning everything we do in school is a relentless focus on the acquisition of basic skills, for without the ability to read and write and apply basic mathematical concepts to problems, pupils will be unable to access any other form of learning.